 Rental contributions via Centrepay or manual payment can be paid weekly or fortnightly on your allocated payday.

-Rental contribution for the unit is 25% of fortnightly income, up to a maximum of $200 per week, per unit.
-This amount can either be deducted from your Centrelink payment and paid directly to The Salvation Army Youth Refuge, or paid in cash at The Salvation Army Youth Refuge.
+Accommodation fees are no more than 30% of income and up to a maximum of $200 per week, per unit.
+The accommodation fee amount does not include utility contributions.
+Fees can either be deducted from your Centrelink payment and paid directly to The Salvation Army Youth Refuge, or paid in cash at The Salvation Army Youth Refuge in person.

 Supports that includes: